seelio/node-lite-logger/README.md

 To be used in conjunction with a proper log aggregator, such as LogEntries or Fluent.

-The more we log, the less time we spend fighting fires and the more time we spend developing real features.
+The more you log, the less time you spend fighting fires and the more time you spend developing real features.